Geodan/pg2b3dm/styling.md

 The amount of colors in the lists must correspond to the number of triangles in the geometry, otherwise an exception is thrown.

+Warning: The input geometries must be triangulated for this to work.
+Otherwise pg2b3dm will triangulate the geometries and the number of triangles will be unknown.

 ## Samples